 Crobat

-Even all these years later, Crobat remains one of the best evolutions to arrive in a later generation to the Pokémon it evolves from.
-As the name suggests, Golbat is the creature that turns into Crobat, making it a three ‘mon evolution line from generation two onwards.
+Even all these years later, Crobat remains one of the best evolutions to arrive in a later generation than the Pokémon it evolves from.
+As the name suggests, Golbat is the creature that turns into Crobat, making it a three 'mon evolution line from generation two onwards.
 Honestly, Crobat can be a beast with the right moveset, having access to grass-, poison-, flying-, and psychic-type moves.
-Plus, there’s no denying how good its design is, reversing the purple and blue color scheme of Zubat and Golbat.
+Plus, there's no denying how good its design is, reversing the purple and blue color scheme of Zubat and Golbat.

 Houndoom

-By far one of the best dog Pokémon in the entire franchise, Houndoom is one of the most intimidating gen 2 Pokémon you can encounter, making it a popular choice among Gold, Silver, and Crystal players.
-Its design is fantastic, giving it a ‘dog from hell’ vibe that I love, and that little skull-like pendant on its chest is a nice touch, as is its devil tail.
+By far one of the best dogs in the entire franchise, Houndoom is one of the most intimidating gen 2 Pokémon you can encounter, making it a popular choice among Gold, Silver, and Crystal players.
+Its design is fantastic, giving it a 'dog from hell' vibe that I love, and that little skull-like pendant on its chest is a nice touch, as is its devil tail.
 Plus, Houndoom doubles as both a fire- and dark-type, giving it access to some powerful moves.

-Beyond having an awesome appearance being a dual-type, Houndoom has the stats to back it up in battle, namely its special attack stat at 110, with the potential to reach 178 at level 50 and 350 at level 100.
+Beyond having an awesome appearance and being a dual-type, Houndoom has the stats to back it up in battle, namely its special attack stat at 110, with the potential to reach 178 at level 50 and 350 at level 100.
 Other than that, its 95 base speed stat is something to take note of, giving Houndoom a good shot at being the first one to strike.

 Tyranitar

 This pseudo-legendary Pokémon is an absolute beast, and frankly, we suggest all trainers in the Johto region go out of their way to get their hands on this hybrid dark and rock-type.
-However, it does take considerable work, given you need to reach level 55 with Pupitar, the second stage of Larvitar.
-If we ever get to revisit Pokémon Gold, Silver, and Crystal on the Switch, we’re certain this big boi is a shoo-in for competitive play.
+However, it does take considerable work, given that you need to reach level 55 with Pupitar, the second stage of Larvitar.
+If we ever get to revisit Pokémon Gold, Silver, and Crystal on the Switch, we're certain this big boi is a shoo-in for competitive play.

 As you might expect from such a beast, Tyranitar is a hard-hitter with its 134 attack stat, with the potential to reach 403 at level 100.
-Unsurprisingly, its defense stat is high as well at 110, with the ability to reach 350 at the max level.
+Unsurprisingly, its defense stat is high as well, at 110, with the ability to reach 350 at the max level.

 Slowking